What Determines Success and Failure with Tooth Implants?

-Implant failure is often caused by diabetes that is not properly controlled or bone and congenital disorders as well as certain drugs like glucocorticoids (prednisone) and immunosupressants and bisphosphonate medications (Zometa Fosamax Actonel Boniva, Fosamax and Actonel).
-Smoking and poor hygiene could increase the chance of failure in implant.
-Patients who are who are taking these medications must inform their implant surgeon in order to create an appropriate treatment program.
+Implant failure is commonly due to diabetes that isn’t controlled, bone or congenital disorders, certain drugs like glucocorticoids (prednisone), immunosupressants and bisphosphonate medications like Zometa Fosamax Actonel Boniva Fosamax Actonel); smoking and poor hygiene could increase the chances of implant failure as well.
+Patients taking these medications must inform their implant surgeon so they can create an individualized treatment program.

-It occurs shortly after the implant is implanted.
-They are caused by:
+These problems usually develop shortly after implant placement and are caused by:

-In excess forces during the process of osseointegration. (during healing the implant is in functioning and it is not mobile, which means that bone does not connect to the implants).
-Insufficient compliance with post-operative medications and/or directions Tooth Implants are not uncommon, and can result in rejection of the implant because of an allergy to titanium alloy.
+Excessive forces during osseointegration.
+(During healing, the implant remains functional but unmobile – meaning bone does not connect to it) Insufficient compliance with postoperative medications and/or directions Tooth Implants are not uncommon and may lead to rejection due to an allergy to titanium alloy.

-Implantology (placing of implants) is a complicated and technical process.
-A well-planned and skilled procedure are essential to achieve the success of this procedure.
-While training is essential, having a lot of knowledge in the field of your particular interest could make it more beneficial.
-Ask your dentist whether they are board certified and for how long they’ve been implanting dental implants.
-Also, inquire whether they have a relationship with restorative dentists.
+Implantology (placing of implants) is a complex and technical procedure.
+A well-planned and skilled procedure are essential to achieve success.
+While training is necessary, having some knowledge in your desired field could make the experience more beneficial.
+Make sure your dentist is board certified and how long they have been implanting Tooth Implants; additionally, inquire whether they collaborate with restorative dentists.